 If you don’t have it in you to wait several weeks, or several months, for your Galaxy S7 Oreo update to roll out, you can manually install the software right now.

-A pre-release version of the Galaxy S7 Oreo update leaked in February and it comes with many of the features on board Samsung’s Galaxy S8 Oreo update.
-It also includes Bixby, Samsung’s personal assistant and February security patches from Google and Samsung.
+The official version of the Galaxy S7 Oreo update has emerged and it comes with the same features you’ll get on board Samsung’s Galaxy S7 Oreo OTA update including the latest security patches.

 How to Get the Galaxy S7 Oreo Update Right Now

-If you want to install the Android 8.0 Oreo update on your Galaxy S7 or Galaxy S7 Edge right now you must own the Snapdragon model, either the SM-G930A or SM-G935A.
-The leak is a build for the AT&T Galaxy S7 and Galaxy S7 Edge.
+If you want to install the Android 8.0 Oreo update on your Galaxy S7 or Galaxy S7 Edge right now, you must own an Exynos-powered model.

 If you don’t know what Galaxy S7 model you own, you can use an app like CPU-Z to quickly figure out what model and processor you’ve got.

-The site also has a step-by-step guide that takes you through the installation process with and without an SD card in play.
+The site also has a step-by-step guide that takes you through the installation process.

 Before you make your move, be sure to backup the files on your device to prevent data loss.
 Data loss is uncommon, but you’ll want to play it safe.
 You can do this via Samsung Smart Switch or Samsung Cloud.